xonq/tutorials/funannotate.md

 ```
 echo -e 'singularity exec /fs/project/PAS1046/software/containers/funannotate/funannotate_1.7.4.sif bash YOUR/FILE.sh' | qsub -l walltime=60:00:00 -l nodes=1:ppn=8 -A PAS####
 ```
-NOTE - you do not need to submit with the container active
+NOTE - edit the project number; you do not need to submit with the container active